aiven/devportal/docs/platform/reference/eol-for-major-versions.rst

 Aiven Terraform provider
 ''''''''''''''''''''''''

-Older versions will continue to work, but there are no new features or bug fixes after the EOL date.
+Older versions will continue to work, but there will be no new features or bug fixes after the EOL date.

 +-------------+---------------+
 | **Version** | **Aiven EOL** |